Jak 3: Setting

-Like its predecessors, Jak 3 takes place in an unnamed fictional universe created by Naughty Dog specially for the games.
+Like its predecessors, Jak 3 takes place in an unnamed fictional universe.
 The game is set a year after the events of Jak II.
 Jak 3 largely focuses on the Wasteland, a large desert only briefly referred to in the previous entry in the series as being completely uninhabited and inhospitable.

 Spargus City, a large settlement within the Wasteland bordering the ocean, is where the game begins, and serves as a hub for the player, where new weapons and upgrades can be earned, and most missions are given out.
 Later on, the plot shifts focus to Haven City, a sprawling metropolis which was the central locale in Jak II, though the area is only one-fifth the size of the Wasteland.
 Some levels from the previous game are radically altered (Haven Forest, Metropolitan area) or removed entirely (like the Bazaar in Haven City), while others are added (New Haven City), branching off from Spargus and the Wasteland and Haven.